rinaogino/rinaogino.github.io/projects/kalo-stems.md

 summary: "With a team of six, I co-founded a website application that facilitates connections between students and companies, allowing career exploration while refining search based on interests and skills."
 ---

+For my final project in ICS 314: Software Engineering, my team (Emily Hsu, Samantha Kocher, Roma Malasarte, Jaira Pader, and Natalie Dang) and I collaborated to develop a website application designed to enhance career connections and opportunities for University of Hawaiʻi students.
+This platform is highly similar to LinkedIn but with a focus on inclusivity, allowing students and companies to create detailed profiles.
+Students are able to showcase their skills and awards, linking to their LinkedIn and GitHub profiles, while companies can efficiently find suitable candidates for their job opportunities.
+Our goal was to create a seamless and empowering experience for students to explore and pursue career paths within our university community.

 <div class="text-center p-4">
   <img width="400px" src="../img/kalostems/LandingPage.png" >
 </div>

-For my final project in ICS 314: Software Engineering, my team and I collaborated to develop a website application designed to enhance career connections and opportunities for University of Hawaiʻi students.
-This platform is highly similar to LinkedIn but with a focus on inclusivity, allowing students and companies to create detailed profiles.
-Students are able to showcase their skills and awards, linking to their LinkedIn and GitHub profiles, while companies can efficiently find suitable candidates for their job opportunities.
-Our goal was to create a seamless and empowering experience for students to explore and pursue career paths within our university community.

 ## My Contributions to Kalo Stems Growth